 Students are admitted without regard to race, religion, gender, creed, national origin, disability, or socioeconomic status.
 New student applications for the annual lottery may be completed online by clicking the link below.
 Once completed, the application will go to our registrar.
 You can opt to send a copy to your email.
 If you list siblings on the application, please submit a separate application for each child you wish to enroll.

-If you have questions about enrollment, school tours, and current openings, please don't hesitate to call (864)316-9788 or by email at [email protected].
+If you have questions about enrollment, school tours, and current openings, please don't hesitate to call (864) 316-9788 or contact us by email at [email protected].

 "My favorite part of the school is how they treat everybody like family and everybody is welcome here."

 Under federal law, charter schools must admit students through a random selection process if the number of applications for a grade or class exceeds the available spaces.
 If the number of applications does not exceed the available slots, a lottery is not required.